Naalu/ds-senior-capstone-projects-website/deliverables/Verification-and-Validation.md

 How likely are you to use this product?
 What would make it usable for the college?

-    They would have used it at least once or twice throughout the semester, and when the resumes were brought up, they noted that it would be nice to be able to reference it for job applications.
+    They would have used it at least once or twice throughout the semester and, when the resumes were brought up, they noted that it would be nice to be able to reference it for job applications.
 The student then wanted to make sure it could link directly to a specific project, potentially with a QR code.

-#### Summary and Reflection
+##### Summary and Reflection

 Getting another student's perspective was quite valuable for some UI/UX testing, but they didn't have much to contribute to making the project more market-ready.
 Their experience with using the system was somewhat validating, but because they are similar to the developers, they don't give much additional perspective.
 Ultimately, they gave feedback that was simple and easy to act on, but nothing that would significantly improve the project.

-#### Associated Created Issues
+##### Associated Created Issues
 - [Improvements to Submission Process UI/UX #76](https://github.com/Naalu/ds-senior-capstone-projects-website/issues/76)
 - [Improve Feedback System #78](https://github.com/Naalu/ds-senior-capstone-projects-website/issues/78)
 - [QR Code Linking Method #79](https://github.com/Naalu/ds-senior-capstone-projects-website/issues/79)

-## Reflection and Refinements
+### Reflection and Refinements

 Some minor UI/UX improvements can be made throughout the system, which were mentioned throughout these interviews/tests, though the overall system was quite well received.
-The revamped navigation menus and feedback system went over well, but there were a few complaints.
+The revamped navigation menus and feedback system went over well, with few complaints.
 The submission process has some issues that can be iterated on.
 Our tests had pretty satisfying results; the users could pick up and use the system quite effectively.
 That said, it's a limited scope, and doing more would likely reveal issues we've missed.

 From the feedback we received from professors and faculty, it seems as though we've accomplished the original concept.
 That said, to make the product truly marketable to the department, some significant changes would need to be made.
 Most notably, integration with NAU web services via ITS and expanding the system to handle more than undergraduate research/projects would be necessary.